Rush family (Juncaceae)

 Cultivation: Typical growing conditions include full sun to light shade, wet to mesic levels of moisture, and a heavy clay-loam, clay, or gravelly soil.
 This rush withstands considerable trampling in paths and compacted soil.
 It is more tolerant of drought than many other rushes.

-Range & Habitat: Path Rush occurs in every county of Illinois and it is very common (see Distribution Map).
+Range & Habitat: The native Path Rush occurs in every county of Illinois and it is very common (see Distribution Map).
 Habitats include open woodlands, gravelly seeps, foot paths with compacted soil (where it is especially common), pastures and abandoned fields, gravelly margins of roadways, and barren waste areas.
 This weedy species prefers disturbed habitats.
 It has spread from North America to other continents, including Eurasia and Australia.

 Faunal Associations: Miscellaneous insects feed on various Juncus spp. (see Insect Table).
 It is possible that some upland gamebirds and granivorous songbirds feed on the seedheads of Path Rush to a limited extent, but very little information about this is available.
 With maturity, the foliage of Path Rush becomes stringy and tough; therefore, it is usually avoided by mammalian herbivores.
 Because the tiny seeds become sticky when wet, they cling readily to the feathers of birds, fur of mammals, shoes of humans, and tires of motor vehicles; by this means, they are distributed to new locations.
 This is one reason why the Path Rush is often observed along paths and roadways.